Faculty – Class Teachers

 Ingrid Ayanegui Spanish Teacher ~ Grades 6-8

 Ingrid is originally from Mexico City and is of Mayan and European descent.
 She grew up in Houston and graduated from the University of St. Thomas in 2007 with a degree in Psychology and Business Administration.
 As part of her undergraduate studies, she completed a study abroad program in London, and later pursued a Master’s in Transpersonal Psychology in Barcelona, Spain.
 A lifelong traveler and cultural explorer, Ingrid has lived in Mexico, the United Kingdom, France, Spain, Thailand, Israel, Austin, and Houston.
-She is fluent in Spanish and English, and also speaks French.
+She is fluent in Spanish and English and also speaks French.
 Ingrid brings a diverse professional background to her work with children.
 Over the years, she has served as a therapist, translator, live interpreter, researcher, volunteer, ceremonial facilitator, and procurement and supply chain specialist.
 She is also a dedicated mother to her 5-year-old son, whom she homeschooled in his early years using Waldorf-inspired education.
-In 2024, Ingrid joined the GOWS community as a kindergarten craft fairy and grades assistant.
+In 2024, Ingrid joined the Great Oak community as a kindergarten craft fairy and grades assistant.
 Her favorite ways to spend her time include exploring nature with her son, practicing handwork, engaging with music and holistic practices, and living mindfully and intentionally.

 Julieta Récamier Spanish Teacher ~ Grades 1-5